 See how innovations made at Labconco are raising the bar for BSC energy efficiency.

 SteamScrubber and FlaskScrubber Laboratory Glassware Washers are designed with sustainable elements from start to finish, and comply with LEED requirements.
 We even reclaim the water used in our rigorous QA testing on the factory floor.

 See how using a Labconco Glassware Washer can help you save time, money and energy compared to hand washing.

 We reduce pre-consumer waste by recycling steel and other scrap materials generated during manufacturing.
 We reduce post-consumer waste too, by shipping our products in carefully selected, sturdy recyclable packaging.

 As a member of the US Green Building Council (USGBC), we measure the recyclable content of our equipment using USGBC equations.
 Our fume hoods, biosafety cabinets and glassware washers are built to required specifications “such that the sum of post-consumer recycled content plus one-half of the post-industrial content" constitutes at least 40% of their total materials.
 And their recyclable content is at least 70%, figured as a percentage of finished product weight (LEED Program by USGBC).

 7% pre-consumer/2 +

-The primary tool used by the building industry to create sustainable (green) building is the LEED rating system, which was developed by the U.S. Green Building Council (USGBC).
-LEED is a third party certification program and the nationally accepted benchmark for the design, construction and operation of high performance green buildings.
+The primary tool used by the building industry to create sustainable (green) buildings is the LEED rating system, which was developed by the U.S. Green Building Council (USGBC).
+LEED is a third-party certification program and the nationally accepted benchmark for the design, construction and operation of high performance green buildings.